 The night before our climb, we stayed in Gisenyi on the Rwandan side of the border, crossing into the DRC early the following morning.
 I’d organised everything in advance with my local contacts, so it was all pretty straightforward and surprisingly, the border crossing was a dream.

-Upon arriving, we signed in, I arranged our porters/equipment and had a mini-conference with the chef (explaining what we’d brought to eat), bought our walking sticks (good decision), went for a last trip to the loo, and met our (armed) rangers/guides.
+Upon arriving, we signed in, I arranged our porters/equipment and had a mini-conference with the chef (explaining what we’d brought to eat), bought our walking sticks (good decision), went for one last trip to the toilet, and met our (armed) rangers/guides.

 Two couples also joined our group, bringing the total number of trekkers up to 11.

-After a quick briefing we began our ascent.
+After a quick briefing, we began our ascent.
 They said it would be a tough uphill hike to the summit.
-They weren’t lying.

 We started off in good spirits.
-When I climbed Kilimanjaro, I was on my own.
+When I climbed Kilimanjaro the first time, I was on my own.
 I had a guide and porters, who were great, but no fellow trekkers who were going through the same things I was going through and it was pretty lonely.